 By pressing the Add button, a maximum of 5 additional server URLs can be set up.
 This is only possible if there is no policy with file shares on the device (see Automatic configuration).

 After adding or changing an entry, the validity of the entries is automatically checked (connection to the servers is established).
 As soon as the connection is established, a green check mark appears next to the URL as confirmation.
 Otherwise, the URL, user name or password is not correct.

 To save users from manually entering server and share names, the parameters expected by the Relution client app can be passed via a Relution policy.
 This is done by adding the configuration “Relution Files” to an iOS policy.
 The configuration must contain the following parameters:

-As soon as a valid login at a Samba or WebDAV Server exists, a new file location called “Relution Files” is created and is available in all apps that support these locations, such as the iOS Files app.
-The connected shares are displayed as folders under “Relution Files”.
-Then one of the folders can be selected and its content is displayed.
+Once there is a valid login to an SMB or WebDAV server, a new location called “Relution Files” is created.
+This is available in all apps that support locations, such as the in-house iOS Files app.
+The connected network drives are displayed as folders under Relution Files and the files contained in them can be accessed.

 If the corresponding menu for creating, opening or saving a file is called up in an app that supports storage locations, functions can be provided directly.
 The exact scope of services depends on the app used.